SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 ### 23. Video Rendering

 Is the operation by which the computer processes the edited sequence to allow for a full resolution preview to be watched.
 This includes all visual effects without the need of buffering and results in a smoother viewing experience during playback.

+Video rendering is similar to compiling code for developers.

 ### 24. Video Export